CadenaR/Clean-Transform-Pipeline/README.md

 ```
 Error processing operation raw (raw.py): zipfile.BadZipFile: File is not a zip file
 ```
-It means there is a problem with the download, a solution to this is to manually download the <a href="https://drive.google.com/file/d/1vDvkbR3RkDhJAmqfCRgcdv5nVPFEXQis/view?usp=sharing" target="_blank">file</a>, then drag and drop it into the `data/inbound` folder inside the dashboard and remove the inbound layer from the pipeline file.
+It means there is a problem with the download (usually drive rises warnings or captchas that need some clicks), a solution to this is to manually download the <a href="https://drive.google.com/file/d/1vDvkbR3RkDhJAmqfCRgcdv5nVPFEXQis/view?usp=sharing" target="_blank">file</a>, then drag and drop it into the `data/inbound` folder inside the dashboard and remove the inbound layer from the pipeline file.
-After this is done, you can run the pipeline again, and ther should not be a problem.
+After this is done, you can run the pipeline again, and there should not be a problem.